Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/index.md

 Available options:

 * `kong-oauth2`: Default.
 Kong is the system of record.
 The Application Registration plugin is used in conjunction with the Kong OAuth2 plugin.
-This option cannot be used with hybrid mode deployments.
-The `kong-oauth2` option can be used with classic (traditional) deployments.
+  The `kong-oauth2` option can only be used with classic (traditional) deployments.
+  Because the OAuth2 plugin requires a database for every Kong instance, the `kong-oauth2` option cannot be used with hybrid mode deployments.
 * `external-oauth2`: An external IdP is the system of record.
 The Portal Application Registration plugin is used in conjunction with the Kong OIDC plugin.
+The `external-oauth2` option can be used with any deployment type.
-The `external-oauth2` option must be used with [hybrid mode](/enterprise/{{page.kong_version}}/deployment/hybrid-mode/) deployments instead of `kong-oauth2`.
-The `external-oauth2` option can also be used with classic (traditional) deployments.
+  The `external-oauth2` option must be used with [hybrid mode](/enterprise/{{page.kong_version}}/deployment/hybrid-mode/) deployments because hybrid mode does not support `kong-oauth2`.

 1. Open `kong.conf.default` and set the `portal_app_auth` option to your chosen strategy.
 The example configuration below switches from the default